davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 The club currently has a server running the Linux OS with the command line interface.
 It is recommended that the next course of action is to install OpenJDK 11, which comes with the JVM.
 ## Minecraft server setup
 All information on the computer relating to the Minecraft server shall be stored in a directory called 'minecraft'.
 If this directory does not exist, one will be created (made manually).
 Inside this directory, the binary libraries for the Minecraft server need to be installed.
-The requirements provided by the club officers requires the instalation of a spigot server.
 Use the following command:
 ___Java edition 1.16.4___
 `wget https://launcher.mojang.com/v1/objects/35139deedbd5182953cf1caa23835da59ca3d7cd/server.jar`

 A file called `server.jar.1` will be downloaded into the minecraft directory.
 Before starting the server, we need to accept the EULA.
 Do this by running in the command line `java -jar server.jar nogui`.
 This will generate eula.txt in the same directory.
-In eula.txt, change `eula=false` to 1eula=true` and save the changes.
+In eula.txt, change `eula=false` to `eula=true` and save the changes.
 ## Server properties
 In the directory where eula.txt was generated, a server.properties file should also have been generated.
 This file stores settings for a multiplayer server.
 These settings can be negotiated with club officers.
 Upon modification of these settings, the server must be restarted from the command line or with the `/reload` command in-game for changes to take effect.
 The server.properties file can be found in this repository.